By Raymundo Larraín Nesbitt

 21st of February 2018

-We have all listened to the embellished speeches, to the staunch defence of lofty ideals and as a result witnessed a splintered society consequence of the dissension sowed by irresponsible career politicians always eager to advance their own power even it is at the expense of a nation’s future.
+We have all listened to the embellished speeches, to the staunch defence of lofty ideals and as a result witnessed a splintered society consequence of the dissension sowed by irresponsible self-serving career politicians always eager to advance their own power even it is at the expense of a nation’s future.
 We are all too familiar with the political spiel, but how does Brexit really affect you, how does it affect your pocket?
 Image credit: Theophilos Papadopoulos

 This is something seldom spoken about.
 I will try to briefly summarise in this blog post the (short-term) impact of this landmark political decision from the Spanish perspective of non-resident British wishing to find a bolthole under the sun.